Multithreaded Cannon Fault Proof Virtual Machine

 ll

-place a "reservation" on a particular memory address.- Subsequent instructions take the value at this address and perform some operation on it:
+places a "reservation" targeting a 32-bit value in memory and returns the current value at this location.- Subsequent instructions take this value and perform some operation on it:

-- For example, maybe a counter variable is reserved and incremented.
+- For example, maybe a counter variable is loaded and then incremented.

 sc

-is called and the modified value is stored at the reserved address only if it has not been modified since the reservation was placed.
+is called and the modified value overwrites the original value in memory only if the memory reservation is still intact.

-Prior to MTCannon, we could be assured that no intervening process would modify that target memory location because
+Prior to MTCannon, we could be assured that no intervening process would modify such a reserved value because

 STCannon is singlethreaded.
 With the introduction of multithreading, additional fields need to be stored in the